Table Of Content

 How easy it is for the user to navigate through the website, how effectively the website attracts the user towards the important aspects of the website, such as the CTAs.
 Does the website have a cluttered layout or not?
 Are the typefaces, the fonts, consistent or not?

 These are some of the questions that need to be considered in order to ensure a good website design.
 In this article, we’ll study different websites find out what UX design basics they are missing, thus failing in their attempt to build a good website.

 For someone who’s outsourcing a web design project for their business or for their own personal brand, their lack of expertise in web designing makes it difficult for them to differentiate between a good and a bad website.
-Later on, they can face lower website traffic or conversion rates and not realize that it’s because of the bad website design.
+It’s really important to know how to hire web developers to avoid getting a bad web design.
+As a result, they can face lower website traffic or conversion rates and not realize that it’s because of the bad website design.
 Just because a website looks good, it doesn’t mean that it really is good.

 Despite the changing design trends, a website must have these basic elements that are universally used to create a good website design.

 - Niche-based appropriate design

 - Font Consistency

 By checking if the designer has appropriately implemented these essential elements into the website, its performance and effectiveness can be gauged.